mariosasko/mstfind/README.md

   -h, --help            show this help message and exit -p PATH, --path PATH  path to the graph
   -a {dijkstra,kruskal,prim}, --algorithm {dijkstra,kruskal,prim}
-                        algorithm used to find minimum spanning tree -v VERBOSE, --verbose VERBOSE
+                        algorithm used to find the minimum spanning tree -v VERBOSE, --verbose VERBOSE
                         verbosity level (integer >= 0)
   -s {static,dynamic}, --show {static,dynamic}
-                        static or dynamic plotting of mst --size X,Y            figure size
+                        static or dynamic plotting of the mst --size X,Y            figure size
 ```

 ## Example

-To find the minimum spanning tree of a graph with the relative path `./input/graph1.txt` using Dijkstra algorithm, type following command:
+To find the minimum spanning tree of a graph with the relative path `./input/graph1.txt` using Dijkstra algorithm, type the following command:
 `python main.py -p ./input/graph1.txt -a dijkstra -s static`

 To display all the steps of the algorithm, type the following command:
 `python main.py -p ./input/graph1.txt -a dijkstra -s dynamic`

 > **Note**: Commands used in this example can be found inside `commands.txt`

-## Testing

-To run the tests, use the following command:
-`python -m unittest discover tests`